Shen Zheng 「郑深」

 [Paper] [Webpage] [GitHub]

-Motivation: Navigating through work zones is challenging due to a lack of large-scale open datasets.
+Motivation: Navigating work zones is challenging due to the lack of large-scale datasets capturing their complexity and variability.

 Instance-Warp: Saliency Guided Image Warping for Unsupervised Domain Adaptation